Generic Name: Pancuronium bromide

 In adults under balanced anesthesia the initial intravenous dosage range is 0.04 to 0.1 mg/kg.
 Later incremental doses starting at 0.01 mg/kg may be used.
 These increments slightly increase the magnitude of the blockade and significantly increase the duration of blockade because a significant number of myoneural junctions are still blocked when there is clinical need for more drug.

-If Pancuronium Bromide Injection is used to provide skeletal muscle relaxation for endotracheal intubation, a bolus dose of 0.06 to 0.1 mg/kg is recommended.
+If Pancuronium Bromide Injection, USP is used to provide skeletal muscle relaxation for endotracheal intubation, a bolus dose of 0.06 to 0.1 mg/kg is recommended.
 Conditions satisfactory for intubation are usually present within 2 to 3 minutes (see PRECAUTIONS).

 Dosage in Children